"The Most Trusted

 Divorce.com provides step-by-step guidance to help couples build a complete agreement.

-Judges cannot sign your Final Judgment until this period has passed.
+The judge cannot sign your Final Judgement documents until the waiting period has passed.

 8. Submit Final Documents and Await the Judge’s Decision